thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

   * What does the CST for this source look like?

 And so much more!
-The advantage of this model, over the traditional pipeline, is its ability to provide granular queries incrementally.
+The advantage of this model, over the traditional pipeline, is its ability to answer queries incrementally.
 We can ask "what's the type of this variable" and our compiler has to do the work to determine the type of that variable, but only that work.
 And queries are super cacheable.

-Once we answer the query "What does the CST for this source look like?" we can save that result and reuse it to answer anybody else who asks.
+Once we answer the query, "What does the CST for this source look like?" we can save that result and reuse it to answer anybody else who asks.
 Even better, when we change our source code we only have to recompute queries that depend on that change.
 If a query depends on an unchanged part of the code, we can just keep using the cached value.